IvanRealSlick/NGL-spammer/README.md

-# Please note: It is provided for educational and personal use only.
+# Please note: It is provided for educational use only.